What to Put on Your Plate continued...

 Nuts.
-The fatty acids in nuts are among the healthiest you can find.
-If you avoid nuts because you think they're high in fat, think again.
-In fact, one study showed that snacking on nuts reduced the risk of high blood pressure and high cholesterol by about 20%.
+The fats in nuts are among the healthiest you can find.
+If you avoid nuts because they're high in fat, think again.
+In fact, one study showed that snacking on nuts cut the risk of high blood pressure and high cholesterol by about 20%.
 You only need to eat 1/4 of an ounce a day to get the benefits -- that’s about 4 almonds.

 For the best anti-aging diet, it’s important to limit foods that can harm your body.
 It’s easy if you follow these three guidelines.

 - Go easy on high-fat meat, high-fat dairy, and bakery treats.
 The saturated fat found in these foods can clog your arteries, which can lead to heart problems.

 - Limit added sugar as much as possible.
 Eating too much sugar can send your blood sugar levels on a roller-coaster ride of ups and downs.
 Over time, excess calories may cause insulin resistance, which can lead to type 2 diabetes.
 Diabetes damages your blood vessels and often leads to heart disease.
 "The less sugar you eat, the healthier you'll be," Pontius says.